WillyLutz/electrical-analysis-sars-cov-2/README.md

 ## Visuals and resulting figures
 <img src="https://github.com/WillyLutz/sars-cov-organoids/blob/main/Figures/Fig2b%20Zoom%20in%200-500Hz.png" width=250 height=250>

-## Installation
-This project has been developed under Linux-Ubuntu system, and has not been tested on other systems.
-It may work on other systems however.

 ## Data acquisition
 The signal has been recorded at 10000 Hz, with a MEA 60 channels electrode.
 For more information about the array, refer to [their page (add link)](#data-formatting).
 Each recording has been done 3 times,